 Years later, I came to appreciate the true wisdom in what confounded me earlier.
 Here are a few of my favorite quotes, which provide food for thought for today’s talent manager.

-Sometimes a good idea has to wait for the right time, or sometimes waiting will open up new options and better ideas.
-Application:
+Translation: Sometimes a good idea has to wait for the right time, or sometimes waiting will open up new options and better ideas.

 The best talent managers I know are usually very sane.
 On the job they can be fact-based, responsive, practical and fast moving.
 But every once in awhile, they act slow, trump facts with better judgment, advocate for good theory and stand up with courage.
 Let’s save room for some craziness.